 Go Short is the main short film festival in the Netherlands.
-The 10th edition of Go Short will take place between the 11th and the 15th of April 2018.
+The 13th edition of Go Short will take place between the 14th and the 18th of April 2021.
 During the five festival days Europe’s best recent short films will be screened and the Go Short Awards will be presented.
-Aside from the competitions Go Short offers an extensive program of events, talks, workshops, parties and meeting points for the film makers, the public and other stakeholders.
+Aside from the competitions Go Short offers an extensive program of events, talks, workshops, parties and meeting points for the filmmakers, the public and other stakeholders.

 The Go Short foundation aims to contribute to deepening and expanding the short film culture, nationally and internationally, by means of organizing an annual international film festival for short films.

-Go Short is founded on the principles of the Cultural Governance Code and consists of a board and two directors.
+Go Short is founded on the principles of the Cultural Governance Code and consists of a board and a director.
 The foundation has been registered as a charitable institution (ANBI in Dutch).